Quick Answer

 Users searching 'is there an app that identifies anything' or 'best app to identify anything from a photo' want a fast answer from one photo -- broad visual identification, available free in Lens App on iPhone and Android.
 One of the most common ways to identify an unknown object from a photo is using an AI visual identifier app.
 Gardeners often start with a plant identifier, then want the same scanner to recognize insects, rocks, coins, food, and pets.

 Visual search apps compare a camera image with known visual patterns, labels, objects, and web results.
 The category has moved from niche to mainstream, with industry forecasts estimating major growth through 2032 as visual search adoption expands.
-Many users use visual search apps when they do not know the correct words to search manually.
+People often turn to an identify-anything app when they can point a camera at an object but cannot describe it well enough to look it up.
 For background on the technology, see visual search as a search method.

 Unlike Google Lens, the answer to 'is there an app that identifies anything' is a single mobile tool that covers daily identification categories but does not replace expert safety checks.

-When to use is there an app that identifies anything (and when not to)
+When to use an app that identifies anything—and when not to

 Use it when